srg-ics-uplb/systems-track-primer/README.md

 # Systems Track Primer

-This resource is for incoming MSCS/MIT students at the Institute of Computer Science who would like to specialize in Systems.
+This resource is for incoming MSCS/MIT students at the UPLB Institute of Computer Science who would like to specialize in Systems.
 Systems typically include: Operating Systems, Computer Architecture, Distributed Systems, Networks, Security, Compilers, and Virtual Machines.

 ## (Text)books

-* Operating Systems: Three Easy Pieces
+* Operating Systems: Three Easy Pieces (
-* Computer Systems: A programmers Perspective
+* Computer Systems: A programmers Perspective (Randal E. Bryant and David R. O'Hallaron)
-* Computer Archticture: A Quantitative Approach
+* Computer Archticture: A Quantitative Approach (John L. Hennesy and David A. Patterson)
+*